OluwatosinLawal/1000-Hours-Data-Engineering/README.md

 Since i already have knowledge of Excel and Power Bi
 ## My Learning Path
--Python & SQL coherently
+- Python & SQL coherently
--Cloud services (AWS or Azure)
+- Cloud services (AWS or Azure)
--Data modeling (Snowflake, Redshift and Bigquery).
+- Data modeling (Snowflake, Redshift and Bigquery).
 Although i have basic knowledge of Bigquery.
--ETL and Data Pipleines (Apache Airflow, Spark, Kafka) -DataOps & DevOps Basics
+- ETL and Data Pipleines (Apache Airflow, Spark, Kafka)
+- DataOps & DevOps Basics
--Capstone Project that links all I have learnt.
+- Capstone Project that links all I have learnt.

 ### SQL